int-brain-lab/iblrig/README.md

 - once the fix has been thoroughly tested, it will get merged back into `master` and `develop`
 - the `hotfix` branch will eventually be deleted

-#### The dev parameter file
-In the root of the repository is a file called `iblrig_params.yml`.
-To more easily develop on this repository, perform the
-following:
-* create a copy of the `iblrig_params.yml` file in the same root directory, but called `iblrig_params_dev.yml`
-* make changes to the entries in the file appropriate for your system
-  * i.e. `iblrig_local_data_path: "C:\\iblrig_data"` could become `iblrig_local_data_path: "/home/username/my_iblrig_local_data"`

-Note: during the ci tests of GitHub Actions, a similar file is created called `iblrig_params_ci.yml`; this is used to accommodate the difference in directory structure that this system uses

 #### Install Python v3.8 and set up venv for iblrig on Ubuntu 22.04

 Instructions are for the assumption that this is for development and that the desired directory to work out of is